dikayx/xbatterymonitor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The code for this project is licensed under the MIT License.
+See the LICENSE file for details.

+However, the assets (such as icons, images, etc.) are copyrighted by [me](https://github.com/dikayx) and are not licensed under the MIT License.
+You may not use or distribute these assets without permission.

+I'm completely fine with you using the code for your own projects, but please use your own assets.

+## Acknowledgements

+Xbox and Xbox Game Bar are trademarks of Microsoft Corporation.
+This project is not affiliated with Microsoft.